cmjio/mac-setting-up/02 - Development Environment/02& - Sublime Text 2.md

 `"vintage_start_in_command_mode": true`

-Also, make sure to do the following in your Terminal:
+Also, make sure to do the following in your Terminal, after which you will need to restart your computer:

 `$ defaults write com.sublimetext.2 ApplePressAndHoldEnabled -bool false`